By Lee Rasamny

 Faculty Peer Reviewed

-On January 11th, the New York City Health Department announced its plans for the National Salt Reduction Initiative, a public health proposal designed …
+On January 11th, the New York City Health Department announced its plans for the National Salt Reduction Initiative, a public health proposal …

 By Ari Pollack, MD